JavierRibaldelRio/Proyects-freeCodeCamp/Front-End-Development-Libraries/markdown-previewer/README.md

 ### FCC Tests

-In the webpage in the superior right corner you will ind the test utility, to use it you have to select Markdown-Previewer an then press run tests.
+In the webpage in the top right corner you will find the test utility, to use it you have to select Markdown-Previewer an then press run tests.

 ![Screenshot of how to run the tests](public/readme_pic.png)